 Kevin Reed assists various hospitals and health care systems with issues of regulatory compliance, complex business transactions, and medical staff peer review matters.
 Kevin is Board Certified in both Health Law and Administrative Law.

 Kevin received his J.D. from the University of Texas School of Law in 1979, and a B.A. (cum laude) from Salem College in Salem, West Virginia.
-Among other honors, he holds the Martindale-Hubbell AV Preeminent Rating, and has served on both the Exam Commission and Advisory Commission in Health Law for the Texas Board of Legal Specialization.
+Among other honors, he holds the Martindale-Hubbell AV Preeminent Rating, and has served on both the Exam Commission and Advisory Commission in Health Law for the Texas Board of Legal Specialization and is a Past Chair of the State Bar of Texas Health Law Section.

 Outside of Reed Claymon, Kevin is active in community affairs, holding various leadership positions in his church.
-He is Vice Chair of the Board of Trustees of the Rio Texas Conference of the United Methodist Church and serves on the Administrative Board of his local church.
+He is Chair of the Board of Trustees of the Rio Texas Conference of the United Methodist Church and serves as Chair of the Administrative Board of his local church.
 He was the first chair and served on the Board of Directors of the Austin Region Justice for our Neighbors, a nonprofit law office providing free legal services to immigrants and refugees.

 - Represented numerous hospitals in all transactional aspects of sale or lease to other hospital systems